celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Backwards Compatibility

-Swap is incompatible with the old sampling protocol.
+Shwap is incompatible with the old sampling protocol.

 After rigorous investigation, the celestia-node team decided against _implementing_ backward compatibility with the old protocol into the node client due to the immense complications it brings.
 Instead, the simple and time-efficient